containers/buildah/install.md

     skopeo-containers
 ```

-The build steps for Buildah on RHEL or CentOS are the same as Fedora, above.
+The build steps for Buildah on RHEL or CentOS are the same as for Fedora, above.

 ### openSUSE